 Legislative drafting and procedural support to non-executive senators.

-Support for legislative scrutiny committees.
+Secretariat support to legislative scrutiny committees.

 Parliamentary information for public servants and the community.

 Advice and support for inter-parliamentary relations.

 Procedural advice and support is sound and timely, enabling instructing senators to fulfil their roles.